-Davide is a second year BSc Actuarial Science student from Italy.
+Davide is a third year BSc Actuarial Science student from Italy.
 He likes that his course provides a good balance between theory and practice.

 What were you doing before you came to study at Cass Business School?

-Moving to the UK last September to begin my first year at City, University of London and Cass Business School was quite a big jump for me, since I used to live in a small town in the north-east of Italy.
+Moving to the UK to study at City, University of London and Cass Business School was quite a big jump for me, since I used to live in a small town in the north-east of Italy.
 I had been dreaming of studying abroad for years, but I was not completely sure about what course to choose.
 Then, during my last year in high school, it eventually became clear to me that I wanted to pursue a numerical and analytical degree course, given my passion for maths and physics.

 Why did you decide to apply to study at Cass?